Ringgenberg: History

 The oldest traces of a settlement in the area are neolithic graves which have been discovered in the village and at Goldswil-Mätteli.

 The original name of Ringgenberg was Rinchenwile which appears in the historic record in 1240.
 This name stems from the Old High German personal name Rinco or Rincho and the place name ending –wilari (little town).
 The modern name is based on an elision of Ringgenwil with the castle (burg), which was built in the Middle Ages.

 In 1230 Kuno von Brienz was appointed overlord of the Lake Brienz area by the German Emperor Frederick II, Holy Roman Emperor, and built the castle at Ringgenberg.
 The noble family took its name from Ringgenberg.
 Johann von Ringgenberg was the most significant member of this family.
 He was known as "the knight who handled the sword and lyre equally well".
 His songs were collected in Zürich in around 1300 in the Codex Manesse collection.

-During the 13th century, the Counts of Ringgenberg expanded their power, often at the expense of Interlaken Abbey.
+During the 13th century, the Counts of Ringgenberg expanded their power, often at the expense of Interlaken Monastery.
 The ruin of the estate began in the time of Philipp von Ringgenberg (1351–1374).
-In 1351 part of the estate was sold to the Abbey.
+In 1351 part of the estate was sold to the monastery.
 In 1381 Ringgenberg castle was burnt and plundered by troops from the Canton of Uri and Count Petermann von Ringgenberg was taken in chains to Obwalden.
 In 1386, the castle and lands were assigned to Bern.
 However the city lacked the funds to rebuild the burned castle and in 1411 and 1439 parts of the castle and village were sold to Interlaken.
 A few years later, in 1445, Bern reacquired the land, but lost it again in 1457.